Guido Bellido: Early life

 Bellido Ugarte was born to a Quechua family in Livitaca on 7 August 1979.
 He has a bachelor's degree in electronic engineering and a master's degree in economics with a major in public management and regional development.
 He carried out his higher studies at the National University of Saint Anthony the Abbot in Cuzco.

 Political career

 Until 2018, he was a member of the Arriba Peru Adelante party, where he served as a legal representative, and later joined the Free Peru party where he served as a regional secretary general in Cuzco.
 He was elected to the Congress of Peru at the 2021 general election as a member of Free Peru.

 In May 2021, the Office of the Prosecutor Against Terrorism opened an investigation against Guido Bellido for the alleged crime of "apology to terrorism", following an interview where he spoke about the Shining Path : "The country was in a disastrous state in 1980.
 Some Peruvians took the wrong path.
 Are they Peruvians or not?
 They have rights.
 What do you have against the members of the Shining Path?" he had said in an interview with an online media".

+In August 2021, the First Supranational Corporate Prosecutor's Office Specialized in Money Laundering Crimes initiated an investigation for the alleged crime of money laundering against the ruling party, Peru Libre, and nineteen of its members, including Minister Bellido.
+It was started as part of the investigation process for the Dinámicos del Centro case that was initiated in Junín.
+The causes of the investigation, according to the specialized Prosecutor's Office, are linked to the sudden increase in assets of Perú Libre since 2020.